licson/libSSE-php/README.md

 Settings
 ===========

-After you created the libSSE instance, there's some settings for you to control the timing.
+After you created the libSSE instance, there's some settings for you to control the behaviour.
 Below is the settings provided by the library.

 	<?php
 	require_once('./src/libsse.php');
 	$sse = new SSE();

 	$sse->exec_limit = 10; //the execution time of the loop in seconds.
 Default: 600.
 Set to 0 to allow the script to run as long as possible.
-	$sse->sleep_time = 1;//The time to sleep after the data has been sent in seconds.
+	$sse->sleep_time = 1; //The time to sleep after the data has been sent in seconds.
 Default: 0.5.
-	$sse->client_reconnect = 10;//the time for the client to reconnect after the connection has lost in seconds.
+	$sse->client_reconnect = 10; //the time for the client to reconnect after the connection has lost in seconds.
 Default: 1.
-	?>
+	$sse->use_chunked_encodung = true; //Use chunked encoding.
+Some server may get problems with this and it defaults to false ?>

 As this library is new, only these settings are avaliable.